- $10,000 grants available to implement projects addressing gender inequality in Western Australia

-- Grants supporting targets identified through 'Stronger Together: WA's Plan for Gender Equality'
+- Grants supporting outcomes identified through 'Stronger Together: WA's Plan for Gender Equality'

-- Community service organisations and local governments across Western Australia encouraged to apply by Thursday, November 26
+- Community service organisations and local governments across WA encouraged to apply

-Women's Interests Minister Simone McGurk today announced that the Grants for Women program, which is part of the McGowan Government's Grants for Women program is open for applications.
+Women's Interests Minister Simone McGurk today announced that the Grants for Women program, which is part of the McGowan Government's long-term plan for gender equality, is open for applications.

-Precedence will also be given to applications that respond to the gendered impacts of COVID-19 by supporting targeted pathways to women's social and economic recovery;
+Precedence will also be given to applications that respond to the gendered impacts of COVID-19 by supporting targeted pathways to women's social and economic recovery.

 More information on the Grants for Women program and how to apply can be found at https://dlgc.communities.wa.gov.au/GrantsFunding/Pages/Grants-for-Women.aspx

 Comments attributed to Women's Interests Minister Simone McGurk: